Insolvency Laws and Securitisation

 Regulatory authorities require that the underlying assets of a credit asset securitisation must be "credit assets".
 The common underlying assets of credit asset securitisations include corporate loans, small and micro-enterprise loans, personal residential mortgage loans, personal consumer loans, auto loans, credit card assets, financial leasing debt claims of the financial institution and non-performing loans.

-Common underlying assets of business asset securitisations include petty loans, financial lease debt claims of non-financial institutions, rights of returns related to infrastructure and public utilities, various kinds of account receivables, commercial mortgage loans, lending fund claims, trust beneficial rights, etc. According to the regulatory Q & A issued by the CSRC in April 2019, future operating receivables such as movie tickets, property management fees and park admission vouchers without a chartered or exclusive nature are no longer allowed to be the source of cash flow for the underlying assets of asset securitisation products.
+Common underlying assets of business asset securitisations include petty loans, financial lease debt claims of non-financial institutions, rights of returns related to infrastructure and public utilities, various kinds of account receivables, commercial mortgage loans, lending fund claims, trust beneficial rights, intellectual property, etc. According to the regulatory Q & A issued by the CSRC in April 2019, future operating receivables such as movie tickets, property management fees and park admission vouchers without a chartered or exclusive nature are no longer allowed to be the source of cash flow for the underlying assets of asset securitisation products.

 The scope of underlying assets of ABNs is similar to that of business asset securitisations.
 However, whether future account receivables and rights to the income of certain assets that are not independent can be recognised as trust property is controversial under the law.
 For this kind of underlying asset, it may be more suitable to adopt the structure of pledge-type ABNs, without employing a trust structure.